Academic Consulting

 • Students with unique situations requiring strategic planning (ADHD, autism, anxiety, accommodations, non-traditional paths)

-• Emergency situations—you're already enrolled and just discovered your school doesn't offer your intended program, or you're failing and need immediate intervention
+• Academic emergencies—you're already enrolled and discovered your school doesn't offer your intended program, or you're not passing and need immediate intervention

 What Makes My Work Different?